laristra/portage/doc/quickstart.md

 within the portage library to actually perform a remap.
 Out of the box, portage provides wrappers to three mesh and state manager frameworks:

-1. `Jali` is a stripped-down version of the mesh infrastructure of the [Amanzi](https://software.lanl.gov/ascem/amanzi/) code.
-It is currently not open-source and is mainly used internally for testing.
+1. `Simple_Mesh` and `Simple_State` are examples of a very simple mesh and state manager framework that is included with portage.
+It is not intended to be production quality, but to demonstrate how one might hook their own mesh and state manager framework into portage.
+A detailed description of `Simple_Mesh` and `Simple_State` and how they are used is shown on the @ref simple_mesh page.

 2. [`FleCSI`](https://github.com/losalamos/flecsi) is a modern, flexible,
 computational framework designed for next-generation architectures.